Marcone1983/The-Architect/README_SETUP.md

-# 🏭 The Factory - Setup Guide
+# 🏭 The Architect - Setup Guide

-Complete setup guide for The Factory autonomous app.
+Complete setup guide for The Architect autonomous app.

 ## 🚀 Quick Start (Recommended)